mendel5/sdr/README.md

 Overview of Use Cases and Applications for Software Defined Radio (SDR)

 ## Overview
-Theoretical use cases.
+For educational purposes only.
 Not intended for practical application.

 ### FM broadcasting
 - Radio, terrestrial, analog